 Executive search consultants use competency-based interviewing practices and advanced assessment tools in the identification of talent which best matches the business culture and needs of the client’s position.
 Multiple interviews with candidates over time and various technologies such as telephone, video conference, and face-to-face whenever possible are standard operational procedures.
 Also, pure search methods seeking the best talent, even those who are not in anyone’s database is routine and required to find the best talent.
 This is in direct contrast to the contingent recruiters who rely more on supplying resumes from their database as quickly as possible.
 Too often it is a matter of quality versus speed.

-In contrast, contingent recruiters do not have the time and rarely do they interview candidate’s multiple times to assess their capabilities or do any type of formal assessments.
-They are all about database search and speed of getting resumes into the hands of the hiring manager.
+In contrast, contingent recruiters do not have the time to—and rarely do they—interview candidates multiple times to assess their capabilities or do any type of formal assessments.
+They are all about database searches and getting resumes into the hands of the hiring manager ASAP.

 In conclusion, for best practices and the most effective executive search service, the retained search model for middle to senior-level positions is the choice of champions.

 Receive our “How to Choose an Executive Search Firm” brochure.
 Designed for companies seeking an executive search firm service.